Skip to main content

 One main problem of common law marriage is proving that you are married and the burden of proof falls on the couple.
 A court would need to conduct a hearing to determine where the court will decide based on the facts presented and the credibility of the evidence.
 Judges scrutinize these cases closely, making sure common law marriages are not self-serving, meaning the couple only claims common law marriage when it is convenient for them and claim single otherwise.

 If you are claiming common law marriage, you’d better have documents and a lot of family and friends to back up your claim.
 This is to prevent fraud.
 There are many reasons one may claim to be in a common-law marriage, primarily for economic advantages.
-These include health insurance, joint gym membership, educational purposes, social security benefits, and life insurance purposes.
-Colorado does recognize same-sex common-law marriages.
-On the flip side, it can be hard to get on your partner’s health insurance if you are only common law married.
-It may behoove you to make your union formal to eliminate the hassle of the legal obligation of proving your common law marriage.
+These can include health insurance, joint gym membership, educational purposes, social security benefits, and life insurance purposes.

 WHY COMMON LAW MARRIAGES ARE NOW BANNED BY MOST STATES